negfly300/project-self/Short_points/Nt_zEr0_neG.md

 - thinking before acting ->solution for explosive actions
 - Give important to memorisation than note-taking because if you memorise u can easy apply it .
 - If you have a idea first immediately write the rough in a notebook(or paper) then improve and evaluate it .And finally type it in md file
-- Addiction can only be replaced with another addiction,desire can only be replaced another desire.
+- Addiction can only be replaced with another addiction,desire can only be replaced another desire.Addiction can't be removed,only replaced.

 # BROAD